sadhjkashdjasd/Sloth/README.md

-# Sloth 1.15
+# Sloth 1.151

+In 1.151 i added slygame (port of pygame to sloth) and some helpfull commands like turn and format.

-I changed some important things!
+In 1.15 changed some important things!
 If you already saw the tutorial pls chek again

 My own programming lang named sloth.
 Kind of slow, but shorter then python.